ucla-data-archive/bash-shell-notes/bash-notes.md

 - create file called `middle.sh` and add this command: `head -15 octane.pdb | tail -5`
 - `bash middle.sh`
 - `.sh` means it's a shell script
-- very important to make these in a text editor, rather than in word!
+- very important to make these in a text editor, rather than in Word!
 - edit `middle.sh` and replace file name with `"$1"`
 - quotations accommodates spaces in filenames
 - `bash middle.sh octane.pdb`, should get same output